mbanani/adviser_networks/README.md

         - Zero-center and Normalize input to model
         - Use attention-based optimization and compare to normal optimization scheme.
 - [ ] Compare against Bayesian, Information Theory, (~~and RL ?~~) approaches to this problem
+- [ ] Move prior calculation outside of baseline calculation in adviser_metrics
 - [ ] Move logging inside of metrics
 - [ ] Add `with torch.no_grad():` to prevent gradient calculation for evaluation
 - [ ] Fix error with `loss_weights`